-Determining planning applications during the coronavirus outbreak
+Determining planning applications

 How does the planning committee process work?